Ernest-Yoyowah/ModernWebDevMastery/deep-dives/js/event-loop.md

   - It processes the code, optimizes it, and converts it into machine-readable instructions for execution.

 - **JavaScript Runtime**:
+  - The javascript runtime is an ennvironment which contains all the necessary components in order to use and execute javascript programs.
   - The JavaScript runtime environment is a broader system that includes:
     1. The **JavaScript Engine**
     2. The **Event Loop** and **Queues** (Callback Queue, Microtask Queue, etc.).